oSoc20/solid-elections-api/README.md

 - **PG_DBNAME** - Name of Postgres database.
 Default: `postgres`
 - **PG_USER** - Name of Postgres user.
 Default: `postgres`
 - **PG_PASS** - Password to use for this user.
 Run `pwgen 30 1` to generate a random password.
+- **SPARQL_URL** - URL for the Virtuoso SPARQL endpoint.
+Default: `http://api.sep.osoc.be:8890/sparql`

 ## Setup (production)
 To deploy this to a Docker Swarm instance, first copy the `docker-compose-prod.yml` file from this repository to your instance.
-Then create a `pgdata` folder for persistent database storage.
+Then create a `pgdata` folder for persistent database storage, a `virtuoso-data` folder for Virtuoso's triple storage and a `letsencrypt` to store the TLS certificates generated for Traefik.
-Now set the environment variables in an `.env` file as described above.
+Now set the environment variables in an `.env` file as described above, plus a `HOST` variable with the domain name and `LETSENCRYPT_EMAIL` for the e-mail address you want to use for Let's Encrypt (for expiration warnings).

 ```bash
 # To deploy the stack